 The CCNS Family

-The Red Room is a place where children develop a love of learning and become confident in the context of separation and individuation.
+The twos classroom is a place where children develop a love of learning and become confident in the context of separation and individuation.
 It provides a safe, stimulating and loving environment that allows children to develop a sense of self and autonomy.
 We work on independence, including self-help and self-care skills, in a gentle classroom setting.

 The Red Room integrates routines that help children feel safe and secure as well as a sense of mastery over their environment.
 Some of the children will move onto the 3’s class fully toilet trained!
 Children are able to actively explore their classroom environment with a variety of materials including clay, paint, play dough, sand and water.

-The 3’s class, known as the Yellow Room, is a dynamic, nurturing, and child-centered classroom.
-It is organized with different learning centers: blocks, dramatic play, library, art materials, mathematics manipulatives, and sensory tables.
+The 3’s classes, known as the Yellow, Green adn Gold Rooms, are dynamic, nurturing, and child-centered classrooms.
+They are organized with different learning centers: blocks, dramatic play, library, art materials, mathematics manipulatives, and sensory tables.
 The centers promote learning through play and this developmentally appropriate environment invites children to explore, examine, question, predict, test, and investigate.

 Children take an active role in their learning and exploration of classroom materials and create their own literature which helps them to develop a deeper understandings of explored social and academic concepts.
 We believe in scaffolding children’s learning; that is, we come alongside them in order to support their learning and development.

-The Green and Blue Rooms are places where children learn to how to love to learn.
+The Blue and Purple Rooms are places where children learn to how to love to learn.
 Our classrooms provide a safe place for children to make friends and become socially aware.
 Each child is individually supported within a group environment.
 Children leave the Blue and Green Rooms ready for a successful experiences in Kindergarten or in a 5’s class.

 The 5’s class, the Orange Room, is comprised of children who will turn 5 years-old in late summer, early fall or winter.
 This classroom is ideal for children who will benefit from an extra year to grow socially and emotionally before beginning kindergarten.
 Our child-centered classroom immerses students in creativity and learning.
 It teaches children a strong sense of responsibility and community and provides a nurturing environment that encourages children to express their point of view and personality through painting, sculpture, drama and play.